leonjalfon1/gcp-pubsub-dataflow-demo/README.md

 ### 5) Run the Batch Data Pipeline Locally

+- In this section we will run the wordcount batch data pipeline (locally) that performs the following steps:

+  1. Takes a text file as input.
+  2. Parses each line into words.
+  3. Performs a frequency count on the tokenized words.

 - Run the wordcount.py pipeline on your local machine with the following command:

 ```